What is a Customer Service? What is customer service?

 An example would be marketing KPIs which track progress in ROIs, churn rates, etc.

 KPI's meaning in the BPO sector is also different.
 Many call centers use metrics that are customized to their everyday processes to measure the productivity of every call agent.
 KPIs in the BPO industry

-In a BPO, contact center, or call center environment, supervisors usually monitor and measure the performance of their call agents through various call center metrics.
+In a BPO company, contact center, or call center environment, supervisors usually monitor and measure the performance of their call agents through various call center metrics.

-Monitoring these KPIs allows them to analyze their everyday call volume, their call setup success rate, agent productivity, customer satisfaction, and their services' overall customer experience.
+Monitoring these KPIs allows them to analyze their everyday call volume, their call setup success rate, agent productivity, customer satisfaction, and the overall customer experience of their services.